Carrom: Shooting

 A successful pot entitles the player to shoot again.
-This means that, as in pool and snooker, it is possible for a player to pot all his/her pieces and cover the queen from the start of the game without the opponent being given the chance to shoot.
+This means that, as in pool and snooker, it is possible for a player to pot all their pieces and cover the queen from the start of the game without the opponent being given the chance to shoot.

 Any player pocketing the queen is required to cover it immediately by pocketing one of their carrom men on the entitlement shot.
-If after potting the queen the player fails to cover it, then the queen is returned to the center of the table.
+If after potting the queen the player fails to cover it, then the queen is returned to the centre of the table.
 It is illegal to pot the Queen after the last piece since the queen must always be covered.

 Thumbing is allowed by International Carrom Federation which allows the player to shoot with any finger including the thumb (known as "thumbing", "thumbshot", or "thumb hit").

 Crossing the diagonal lines on the board by coming in touch with it, pocketing the striker is a foul.
-A player needs to ensure that his striking hand does not infringe/cross the diagonal lines aerially/physically.
+A player needs to ensure that their striking hand does not infringe/cross the diagonal lines aerially/physically.
 A player committing a foul must return one carrom man that was already pocketed.

-If a player pockets his striker, he has to pay a penalty.
+If a player pockets their striker, they have to pay a penalty.
 This penalty is usually 10 points.